Visiting Student Module Enrolment Process and Module Directory

-- Input their choices based on module codes in the Module Directory below.
+3. Input module choices based on module titles and codes in the Module Directory.

 Time & Date

 |Room 5011, Arts Building||Prof Maureen Junker-Kenny|

 |Room 11, Law School||Celine Walsh|